 Managed WP Hosting Choice #1

-WPX is well established with a high level of service, dependable hosting and lightning fast website loading, security (and more).
-My business partners and I have used many hosting companies over the years and WPX is at the top of our list for consistent reliability and competitive pricing.
+Host Papa is well established with a high level of service, dependable hosting and lightning fast website loading, security (and more).
+My business partners and I have used many hosting companies over the years and Host Papa is at the top of our list for consistent reliability and competitive pricing.
+A Canadian company too!